demisto/content/Packs/MicrosoftWindowsEvents/README.md

 To view logs only from the Windows Event log, apply the following filter to the datamodel query: *| filter xdm.observer.type="Microsoft-Windows-Security-\*" or xdm.event.type="System" or xdm.event.type="Application"*

+**Pay Attention**:
+This pack excludes several events for the DNS, ADFS and AMSI Windows services.
+In order to get the full scope of available logs, the installation of the following packs is required, according to the relevant company's needs:
+* Microsoft DNS
+* Microsoft Windows AMSI
+* Microsoft AD FS Collection

 ## Collect Events from Vendor